 Once they have made a decision, you will receive an email notification with their comments (if they added any) and the status of the approval.

-If it has been rejected, click the blue link in your email and this takes you directly back to the task in question.
+If it has been rejected, click the task name in your email to take you directly back to the task in question.
 The task has been un-checked so that you can amend the information you entered and complete the task again to send it back to the approver for another review.

 Once the task has been approved, you’ll receive another email notification to let you know, and then you can click the blue link, which takes you back to the workflow run.